braidn/Knowledge-Repo/ReactJsFramework.md

   * the alternative of this is :production which removes all the helpful warnings.
 * In .jsx files this is required at the beginning for compilation: `/** @jsx React.DOM */`

+###Testing

+* When testing composed components, make sure to shallow render.
+This will render the component but not it's children.
+Otherwise tests can and will get pretty heavy.

 ###External links

 1. [Docs][2]